 The purpose of the survey was two-fold.
-The first was to identify, record, and evaluate the historic, prehistoric, and traditional sites located on the atoll in accordance with the survey and inventory program area of the Historic Preservation Office.
-The second was to educate the inhabitants of the atoll on the importance of protecting and preserving the sites that the team identified.
-As such, the Historic Preservation Office made every effort to include the local population, their elected officials, and traditional chiefs and landowners in every step of the research.
-Local informants and guides were used throughout the research and formal and informal lectures covering the activities of HPO staff were conducted at the schools, town halls, and churches.
+The first was to identify, record, and evaluate the historic, prehistoric, and traditional sites located on Mejit Island in accordance with the survey and inventory program area of the Historic Preservation Office.
+The second was to educate the inhabitants of the island on the importance of protecting and preserving the sites that the team identified.
+As such, the Historic Preservation Office made every effort to include the local population, their elected officials, and traditional Irooj (chiefs) and landowners in every step of the research.
+Local informants and guides were used throughout the research and formal and informal lectures covering the activities of HPO staff were conducted at the schools, town halls, and churches of each island that was visited.